-You set dates and times for the course and for course enrollment in Studio.
+To set dates and times for the course and for course enrollment in Studio, follow these steps.

-From the Settings menu, select Schedule and Details.
+From the Settings menu, select Schedule & Details.

-Locate the Course Schedule section of the Schedule & Details page, and replace the placeholder dates and times with your own information.
+In the Course Schedule section, replace the placeholder dates and times with your own information.

 EdX recommends that you verify that all important dates are correct one week before you plan to start the course.

 You can advertise a start date for your course that is different from the course start date you set in the Schedule & Details page.
 You might want to do this if the exact start date is uncertain.

 You can enter a specific date or a description.
 For example, you could advertise the start date as either “15 Oct 2016” or “Anytime, self-paced”.